 What is PROFIdrive?
-PROFIdrive is an vendor neutral application profile from PROFIBUS and PROFINET International (PI) which is focused on drives, encoders, motors, and their applications, which range from simple to very demanding motion control tasks.
+PROFIdrive is a vendor-neutral application profile from PROFIBUS and PROFINET International (PI) which is focused on drives, encoders, motors, and their applications, which range from simple to very demanding motion control tasks.
 It supports both PROFIBUS and PROFINET technologies.
-PROFINET allows scalable update times starting from 31.25μs and a jitter of less than 1μs for the most […]
+PROFINET allows scalable update times starting from 31.25μs and a jitter of less than 1μs for the most demanding […]

 After learning about what profiles are, it’s time to take a look at one of the several profiles for PROFINET.
 PROFIenergy is one of the easiest profiles to implement across a range of devices, from cameras to motors.
-Why PROFIenergy is a big deal PROFIenergy operates as a programming API, allowing application engineers to use common code blocks in PLCs […]
+PROFIenergy: A Big Deal PROFIenergy operates as a programming API, allowing application engineers to use common code blocks in PLCs to control […]

 Machine Safety Machine Safety is the protection of personnel or plant assets from damage or death.
 Components of machine safety include: Organizational safety (Requirements for safety shoes, FRC, safety glasses, etc.) Passive Safety (guard rails, covers for moving parts, gates) Functional Safety (Protection from hazards due to incorrect functioning of the industrial machinery) Functional Safety This article will focus on Functional Safety for the factory automation environment.
 Common components […]